Mary Fell Stevenson Chapter, NSDAR

 Black Diamond, Washington State - Serving Southeast King County

-N.S.C.A.R.
-National Librarian Luke Byrd, Washington State President James Byrd, Sr. State President Carrie Venable-Byrd.
+N.S.C.A.R., Washington State President Dorothy & Sr. State President Carrie Venable-Byrd.

 Photo taken following the 2022 C.A.R.
 National Installation of Officers on the grounds of Mt.
 Vernon, VA.